mpastell/CowLog/README.md

 * [jQuery](https://jquery.com/)
 * [Bootstrap](http://getbootstrap.com/)

+## Get the release

+If you want to use CowLog for your research can download most recent [release](https://github.com/mpastell/CowLog/releases) binary for your platform.

-## Run application
+## Run most recent version from this repository

-First install [Electron](http://electron.atom.io/).
+If you want to use the most recent version from this repository e.g. for contributing code you need to first  install [Electron](http://electron.atom.io/).
 Then you can run the application using:

 ```
 git clone https://github.com/mpastell/CowLog.git
 electron CowLog
 ```

+If you want to modify the source I suggest you read the Electron documentation first.